 Parting ways again - Greg to Adelaide, Pete to the Blue Mountains - it wasn’t until late 2005, after listening to aborted recording sessions in Sydney from two years before, that the duo decided to start afresh with a more stripped back electronic approach, and utilising the knowledge gained from some twenty years of performing and recording together, the Ashram Poets were conceived.

-After playing in early covers bands, he served his musical apprenticeship as lead guitarist in Adelaide pop outfit Primitive Painters in 1987, releasing the Sea Of Art album through Greasy Pop/Festival Records in 1990 and went on to collaborate with ex-Painter Greg Vincent in the more experimental electro-pop of Puppethead, releasing a further two albums through German label Zuma.
-Tiring of the slow Adelaide band scene, he relocated first to Melbourne in '96 and then to Sydney in '98, where he formed the power pop Resounder with singer Pat Loughry and ex-Ratcat bass player Amr Zaid, as well as playing drums in Zaid's outfit, Ampersand.
+Peter Long served his musical apprenticeship as lead guitarist in Adelaide pop outfit Primitive Painters from 1987, briefly performing with Greg before releasing the Sea Of Art album through Greasy Pop/Festival Records in 1990.
+He went on to collaborate with Greg in the more experimental electro-pop of Puppethead, releasing a further two albums through German label Zuma.
+Needing to break from the Adelaide band scene, he relocated first to Melbourne in '96 and then to Sydney in '98, where he formed the power pop Resounder with singer Pat Loughry and ex-Ratcat bassist Amr Zaid, as well as playing drums in Zaid's outfit, Ampersand.

 In early 2004 he committed a backlog of material over several years to tape and released his solo album Midday Sun in 2007 to glowing reviews.
-At present, he is collaborating with Greg Vincent in the Ashram Poets, working on tracks for a new album and producing a number of videos for the upcoming Ashram Poets debut, Corpios.
+After a long hiatous, he dusted off the recordings made with Greg a few years previously and the pair went to work on tracks for a new album.
+Peter has also produced the cover artwork and a number of videos for the Ashram Poets debut Corpios.